Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 What Is an E-Collar?

-An e-collar for dogs is an electric training aid.
-Sometimes known as a remote training collar or zap collar, this tool consists of a wireless remote which the human carries and a wireless receiver that the dog wears close to his neck.
-E-collars are used to teach dogs the difference between good and bad behavior by sending feedback through physical signals delivered through the collar.
+An e-collar for dogs is an electronic training aid.
+Sometimes known as a remote training collar or zap collar, an e-collar consists of a wireless remote a pet parent or trainer carries and a wireless receiver that a dog wears on a close-fitting collar.
+E-collars are used to teach dogs the difference between good and bad behavior by sending feedback (i.e., physical signals) through the collar.

 How Do E-Collars for Dogs Work?

-So how do e-collars work for dog training?
-“E-collars work as a form of negative reinforcement, so it means that a behavior is strengthened by removing a negative outcome,” says Blake Rodriguez, dog behavior expert and owner of Dream Come True K9.
-For example, if you’re driving in your car without a seatbelt, that annoying dinging sound that stops when you put your belt on is a form of negative reinforcement.
+Given their functional abilities, how are e-collars used in dog training?
+“E-collars work as a form of negative reinforcement, meaning that a behavior is strengthened by removing a negative outcome,” says Blake Rodriguez, dog behavior expert and owner of Dream Come True K9.
+For example, if you’re driving in your car without a seatbelt, that annoying dinging sound that stops when you buckle up is a form of negative reinforcement.
 “The dinging stops when you perform the desired behavior.
 And that’s exactly how e-collars function.”

 Pros of E-Collars for Dogs

-Rodriguez argues that e-collars are an effective training tool.
-He explains that an e-collar is just another way to communicate with your dog—it’s almost like an extension of the leash.
-But it should never be used as a last resort or a shortcut: “Think about the e-collar as a way to take the language of right and wrong to the next level.
-So if your dog is pulling, leash pressure might be fine,” explains Rodriguez.
-“But if your dog goes to run into the street, there needs to be a higher-level correction for the dog’s safety.”
+Despite the debate, Rodriguez argues that when used appropriately, e-collars are an effective and safe training tool.
+He explains that an e-collar is just another way to communicate with your dog, and basically an extension of the leash.
+However, he warns that a trainer should never use an e-collar as a last resort or a shortcut.
+“Think about the e-collar as a way to take the language of right and wrong to the next level.
+If your dog is pulling, leash pressure might be fine,” explains Rodriguez.
+“But if your dog starts to run toward the street, a higher-level correction is necessary for the dog’s safety.”

-If e-collars are a training tool you want to consider, Rodriguez recommends consulting or working with a professional to incorporate them into your routine.
-It’s incredibly important to fully understand how and when it’s appropriate to use an e-collar.
-If misused, e-collars can cause more behavioral problems than they solve.
-Check out alternatives to e-collars for dogs in “Why Your Pup is Barking and What You Can Do About It.”
+If e-collars are a training tool you want to consider, Rodriguez recommends working with a professional trainer.
+You must fully understand how and when e-collar use is appropriate.
+If misused, an e-collar can cause far more behavioral problems than it solves.

 Cons of E-Collars for Dogs